 Public Company

-General Public can take share and invest their money, usually rise fund by sharing the companies share and offer those shares to general public.
+General Public can take shares and invest their money, usually rise funds by sharing the company’s shares and offering those shares to the general public.

 Private Company

-General public do not invest or take share from the private companies, usually fund is rise by the owner of the companies or take loan from bank or other third parties. it may be limited by shares or by guarantee or unlimited.
+The general public does not invest or take share from private companies, usually, the fund is raised by the owner of the companies or take a loan from a bank or other third parties. it may be limited by shares or by guarantee or unlimited.

 Public Company | Private Company |